gobitfly/eth2-knowledge-base/beaconcha.in-explorer/mobile-app-less-than-greater-than-beacon-node.md

 Add the following endpoint to your teku node `--metrics-publish-endpoint https://beaconcha.in/api/v1/client/metrics?apikey=YOUR_API_KEY`

 You can find your API Key here: [https://beaconcha.in/user/settings#app](https://beaconcha.in/user/settings#app)

+## Lodestar

+Add the following CLI flags to your Lodestar validator and beaconnode `--monitoring.endpoint 'https://beaconcha.in/api/v1/client/metrics?apikey=YOUR_API_KEY' --metrics`

+You can find your API Key in the [account settings](https://beaconcha.in/user/settings#api).

+Check out the Lodestar documentation about [client monitoring](https://chainsafe.github.io/lodestar/usage/client-monitoring/) for further details.

 ## Monitoring with Rocket Pool